PhDJsandboxaq/draft-joseph-batch-signatures/draft-joseph-tls-batch-signatures.md

 multiple signatures from the same batch.
 In this case, sending the signed root multiple times is redundant and we can asymptotically reduce the amount of received information to a few hashes per message.

-## Scope {#scope}

-This document describes a construction for batch signatures based upon a Merkle tree design.
-The total signature consists of a signature of the root of the Merkle tree, as well as the sibling path of the individual message.
-We discuss the applicability of such signatures to various protocols, but only at a high level.
-The document describes a scheme which enables smaller signatures than outlined in {{BEN20}} by relying not on hash collision resistance, but instead on target collision resistance, however for the security proofs the reader should see {{AABBHHJM23}}.

 # Batch signature construction {#construction}